-Chef Fiora Angela is your teacher and her traditional kitchen is your classroom for your hands-on cooking classes.
-A member of the Accademia Italiana Della Cucina, Italian Cooking Academy, Fiora Angela provides a fun, informal environment in which to learn fresh and healthy recipes of the region.
-Her passion is cooking and she teaches the history and culture behind each recipe, reflecting the many different influences on Sicilian cuisine.
+Chef Fiora Angela is your teacher and her traditional kitchen is your classroom for your hands-on cooking class.
+A member of the Accademia Italiana Della Cucina, Italian Cooking Academy, she provides a fun, informal environment where you will learn about Sicilian recipes of the region.
+Not only will you be cooking up a storm, but you will be learning the history and culture behind each recipe, as well.

-Your base for your cooking week is in southeastern Sicily, in Siracusa.
-Dating back in time from the once Greek rule of this land, Siracusa is steeped with ancient traditions of cuisine, history and folklore.
-During your stay, you can also visit a most interesting part of Siracusa, a straight which is divided into nine neighborhoods, (each with a name also in Sicilian dialect): Graziella (Razziedda), Bottari (‘Uttari), Mastrarua (Masciarrò), Spirduta (Spidduta), Maestranza (Mascianza), Duomo (Domu), Giudecca (Jureca), Turba (Tubba), and Castello Maniace (Casteddu).
+Your base for your cooking vacation is in Siracusa, in Sicily’s southeast.
+Dating back to when the Greeks ruled this land, Siracusa is steeped with ancient traditions of cuisine, history and folklore.
+During your stay, you can also visit a most interesting part of Siracusa, a straight which is divided into nine neighborhoods – each with a name also in Sicilian dialect – Graziella (Razziedda), Bottari (‘Uttari), Mastrarua (Masciarrò), Spirduta (Spidduta), Maestranza (Mascianza), Duomo (Domu), Giudecca (Jureca), Turba (Tubba), and Castello Maniace (Casteddu).

-The Piazza Duomo offers a great place to have a caffè and do a little people watching, or simply admire the incredible architecture around you, presided over by the impressive Baroque-faced Duomo dedicated to Santa Lucia, the patron saint of Siracusa.
+The Piazza Duomo is the place to have a caffè and do a little people-watching, or simply admire the incredible architecture including an impressive Baroque-faced Duomo dedicated to Santa Lucia, the patron saint of Siracusa.
 The Duomo was originally a Greek temple dedicated to the goddess Athena, and the Doric columns can still be seen along the sides of the Duomo, though now built into the walls after two major earthquakes shook the ancient frame.

-The Fonte Aretusa, is the freshwater spring on the western shore of the island, named after the nymph Arethusa, who, according to Greek mythology, was transformed into this spring that flowed underground from Greece to Sicily while trying to flee from the river god, Alpheus.
+The Fonte Aretusa, the freshwater spring on the western shore of the island, is named after the nymph Arethusa, who, according to Greek mythology, was transformed into this spring that flowed underground from Greece to Sicily.
+This all happened while she was trying to flee from the river god, Alpheus.
 Papyrus plants grow in the spring today, and legend says that Greek flowers appear in the fountain, whose waters, they claim, flow directly from Greece.

-Our 4-Star hotel is located in an ancient palazzo on the waterfront of in Syracuse’s center.
-Keeping the old world charm while carefully refurbishing the rest, the property offers charming rooms each furnished differently with antique furniture, four-poster beds, refined interior Sicilian decoration and Mediterranean features such as colorful bathrooms tiles, large windows and marble floors.
-Each room is equipped private bathroom, hairdryer, air conditioning, Wi-Fi Internet, mini-bar, and Satellite TV.
-Every morning International buffet breakfast is included with cappuccino, fresh Italian croissants, pastries, cereal and fresh fruit to satisfy any international palate.
-Dine in the hotel restaurant under vaulted ceilings on a full course traditional menu featuring the local cuisine of Syracuse.
-An excellent list of wine is also available.
+Our 4-Star hotel is located in an ancient palazzo on the waterfront of in Siracusa’s center.
+The property has kept its Old World charm while careful updates have been done.
+Charming rooms, each furnished differently with antique furniture, four-poster beds, refined interior Sicilian decoration and Mediterranean features, add to the comfort of your stay.
+Each room offers private ensuite bathrooms, hairdryer, air conditioning, wi-fi internet, a mini-bar, and satellite television.
+Each morning, an Italian buffet breakfast is served, starting with cappuccino, coffee, tea, warm croissants, pastries, cereal and fresh fruit.
+In the evening, dine in the hotel including Sicilian fare, with an excellent list of wine is also available.
 The professional staff welcomes you and is ready to assist with any request you may have.

 Itinerary: 3 days, 2 nights